cvat-ai/cvat/changelog.d/20231120_134843_klakhov_improve_invite_users.md

-### Changed
+### Added

-- Inviting all users to organization by email (<https://github.com/opencv/cvat/pull/7138>)
+- Implemented a feature that allows to invite users to organization using email or internal CVAT invitation (<https://github.com/opencv/cvat/pull/7138>)